Sam-Giannakoulias/RML_ThioClass/Demo/README.md

 ```

 ## Running Thio_Class Predictor
-Sample command

--pdb Your complex of interest, required.
+-pdb Your complex of interest, required.\n
 -data Your posiitons of interest, required.
 See example for exact formatting.
 -as_res Active Site residue number, required.
 -cleave_res THe celaved residue number, required.